reaganq/MagnetBots_unity/Assets/Photon Unity Networking/readme.txt

 Clean PUN Import (no demos)
-	To import only the scripts of Photon Unity Networking into an existing project:
-	Skip anything except the folders "Plugins" and "Editor".
+	To get a clean import of PUN and PUN+ into your project, just skip the folders "Demos" and "UtilityScripts".
+    UtilityScripts can be useful for repid prototyping but are not needed either.
+    "Important Files" are listed below.

 Server